WindMillCode/Windmillcode-Angular-CDK/projects/wml-panel/README.md

 ### v19.0.3 [11/20/24]

+updated package to conform with @windmillcode/wml-components-base

+### v19.0.4 [11/26/24]

+updated package to conform with @windmillcode/wml-components-base

+### v19.0.1000 [11/26/24]

-updated package to conform with @windmillcode/wml-components-base[](/Windmillcode-Angular-CDK-Docs/angular-components/wml-options/)[](/Windmillcode-Angular-CDK-Docs/angular-components/wml-popup/)
+updated package to conform with @windmillcode/wml-components-base[](/Windmillcode-Angular-CDK-Docs/19.0.0/angular-components/wml-options/)[](/Windmillcode-Angular-CDK-Docs/19.0.0/angular-components/wml-popup/)